samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Meta/Favicon.md

 * **Shape:** Square (if it’s not, transparent bars will automatically be added to make it square);
 * **Format:** Of one of the following formats: JPEG, PNG, WebP, TIFF, GIF or SVG.

-The favicon path and image are currently defined in the Starter Kit to use `src/images/favicon.png`, and it uses [`gatsby-plugin-manifest`](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/) to generate a set of favicons for your site to use.
+The favicon path and image are currently defined in the Bodiless Gatsby theme to use `src/images/favicon.png`, and it uses [`gatsby-plugin-manifest`](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/) to generate a set of favicons for your site to use.
 For more information on options, please read the documentation for [`gatsby-plugin-manifest`](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/).

-If desired, you can override this by specifying custom options within your site's `gatsby-config.js` file.
+If desired, you can override this by specifying custom options within your site's `gatsby-config.js` file AFTER the plugin '@bodiless/gatsby-theme-bodiless'.

 For example: